-It’s still better to stick with them for some time and see if they are willing to learn along with you because such clients will be open to new ideas and experimentation.
+It’s still better to stick with them for some time and see if they are willing to learn along with you because some of them might be open to new ideas and experimentation.

 - Why do I need a copy person, when my wife writes good English?

-- I don’t need a UX designer my internal DPT artist can do my AP design
+- I don’t need a UX designer: my internal DTP artist can do my design.

-- Don’t waste on the website, as my business depends on SMS/ WhatsApp & personal contacts since 5 years
+- Don’t waste time and effort on the website, as my business depends on SMS/ WhatsApp & personal contacts.

 - Can you not cut paste from other blogs and make your own blog?
 Why hire people for that?